luimungar2/blog/README.md

 # Django-Hitcount-Tutorial
-Simple Blog App using django-hitcount package
+Simple Blog App using django-hitcount and RabbitMQ

 ## Get Started